-In 2002, the European Commission adopted a set of directives for a new framework (New Regulatory Framework) for electronic communications regulation that, in part, attempts to harmonize the regulations that apply to services regardless of the technology used by the provider.
-Under the New Regulatory Framework, there is no distinction in regulation made based upon technology between switched or packet-based networks.
-As a result, some types of IP telephony and VoIP services may be regulated like traditional telephony services while others may remain free from regulation.
+In 2002, the European Commission adopted a set of directives for a new framework (Regulatory Framework) for electronic communications regulation that, in part, attempts to harmonize the regulations that apply to services regardless of the technology used by the provider.
+The Regulatory Framework was further amended in November 2009.
+Under the Regulatory Framework, there is no distinction in regulation made based upon technology between switched or packet-based networks.
+As a result, some types of IP telephony and VoIP services may be regulated like traditional telephony services while others may be subject to less stringent regulation.
 The European Commission has published a staff working paper aimed at clarifying the conditions applicable to providers of IP-based services.
-The working paper identifies various issues that may arise in relation to IP-based services including the regulatory classification of Internet telephony and VoIP under the New Regulatory Framework.
+The working paper identifies various issues that may arise in relation to IP-based services including the regulatory classification of Internet telephony and VoIP under the Regulatory Framework.
 The European Regulators Group (consisting of regulators from European Union Member States and the European Commission) has adopted a Common Statement for VoIP regulation.
-The European Commission currently is reviewing how IP telephony services fit into the New Regulatory Framework.
-Although the European Commission has recommended that a "light touch" to regulation be taken, we cannot predict what future actions the European Commission, member states, and courts reviewing the New Regulatory Framework may take regarding IP telephony and related matters, or what impact, if any, such actions may have on our business.
+The European Commission currently is reviewing how IP telephony services fit into the Regulatory Framework and analyzing other issues associated with IP telephony, such as access to numbering resources and provision of emergency services,.
+Although the European Commission has recommended that a "light touch" to regulation be taken, we cannot predict what future actions the European Commission, Member States, and courts reviewing the Regulatory Framework may take regarding IP telephony and related matters, or what impact, if any, such actions may have on our business.

-Based on the European Commission's current position, we believe that most providers of IP telephony would be subjected to no more than minimal regulation such as a general authorizations or declaration requirements that may be imposed by the European Union Member States, subject to the European Commission's current review of the issue.
-Several Member States have issued statements or regulations concerning IP telephony and VoIP while others have issued consultations requesting industry comments on the applicability of the New Regulatory Framework to various IP telephony and VoIP services in their respective countries.
+Based on the European Commission's current position, we believe that most providers of IP telephony would be subjected to no more than minimal regulation such as a general authorizations or declaration requirements that may be imposed by the European Union Member States.
+Several Member States have issued statements or regulations concerning IP telephony and VoIP while others have issued consultations requesting industry comments on the applicability of the Regulatory Framework to various IP telephony and VoIP services in their respective countries.
 However, since the Commission's findings on IP telephony are not binding on the Member States, we cannot assure you that the services provided over our network will not be deemed "voice telephony" subject to heightened regulation by one or more EU Member States.
-Although Member States are required to adhere to the New Regulatory Framework, Member States may not take a uniform approach in regulating a particular Internet-enabled service including IP telephony.
-We cannot predict the outcome of these consultations or the manner in which Member States will implement the New Regulatory Framework with respect to our particular services.
+Although Member States are required to adhere to the Regulatory Framework, Member States may not take a uniform approach in regulating a particular Internet-enabled service including IP telephony.
+We cannot predict the manner in which Member States will regulate our particular services.